Cyrus Thomas: Entomology

-Thomas made some noteworthy contributions as an entomologist, having helped control the insect plague that was retarding the growth of the border states.
+Thomas made some noteworthy contributions as an entomologist, having helped control the insect plague that was slowing the growth rate of the border states.
 Thomas, working with Charles V. Riley, found that the Hessian fly, which was terrorizing the wheat and rye of the western states, was most destructive in wet seasons and least destructive in dry seasons.
 With this information they were able to predict the outbreaks rather accurately for the upcoming year, and entomologists and farmers worked together for better times to plant and harvest.

 The chinch bug was another culprit damaging crops.
 Thomas and LeBaron, using the same tactic of studying the chinch bug's relationship to the weather, found that chinch bugs needed at least one or two dry seasons to reach outbreak proportions.
 Thomas found a pattern between the chinch bug and weather, concluding that outbreaks can be expected about every seven years and then for two years in a row.
 After presenting his findings he accurately predicted an outbreak in 1881.

 He also accompanied expeditions to the West as an entomologist—one of these being the Hayden Geological Survey of 1871.
 On this expedition Thomas addressed the problem of locusts with Riley and Packard (this was also the creation of the United States Entomological commission).
 During this investigation they found the locusts' breeding ground, how the weather affected them, and what controlled their direction-wind.